Search samples

 No.

-Values should be a category UUID, not use path value.
+Values should be a category UUID; do not use a path value.

 Filters by categories.